 - Check out the company and engineers on the Gas Safe Register

-- Search their company on Google
+- Search their company number or name on Google

 - Read online reviews (Google, FaceBook, Yell)

 Under no circumstances should you accept a gas boiler quote from an engineer that’s not Gas Safe registered; they’re not legally allowed to fit boilers.

 And let’s face it, if a company hasn’t got ANY online presence, that’s a red flag that something’s going on.

 There are 2 reasons to replace your boiler.

 The first is that your old boiler is ridiculously inefficient.
 On some properties, an A-rated new boiler could save you up to to £840 annually on your energy bills, according to the Energy Saving Trust.

 The second is that you’ve got an old boiler, and the cost of maintenance or repair is spiralling out of control.
 If your boiler is old, out of warranty, and likely to cost £500-1,000+ to fix, that’s the time to start getting boiler replacement quotes.

 There’s a good chance that between additional efficiency and a parts/labour warranty, your boiler essentially, pays for itself!